Stopping Distances and the Theory Test, UK

 The distances shown below are a general guide.
 The distance will depend on your attention (thinking distance), the road surface, the weather conditions and the condition of your vehicle at the time.

-What affects overall car stopping distances? – ( What will affect you vehicle’s stopping distance? )
+What affects overall car stopping distances? – ( What will affect your vehicle’s stopping distance? )

 You must always remember that the overall stopping distance of your vehicle depend greatly on a considerable number of factors including: